Brbn-jpg/llama-talks/README.md

 ### If you are running nvidia gpu

 Don't download Ollama locally.
-Instead uncomment everything in `docker-compose.yml` and change every `http://host.docker.internal:11434` to `http://ollama:11434` - this way you can skip step 2.
+Instead uncomment everything in `docker-compose.yml` and change env file OLLAMA_URL from `http://host.docker.internal:11434` to `http://ollama:11434` - this way you can skip step 2.

 #### 1. Create .env file